frobware/kvm-cluster-up/INSTALL.md

 ## Network Configuration

-The simplest configuration is to bridge locally on the machine:
+The simplest configuration is to bridge locally on the virtualisation
+host:

 	$ cat network.xml
 	<network>